Is It Safe To Leave A Pet In An RV?

 If you don’t have tools to monitor the RV or Camper conditions, another option is to ask someone at the campground to check up on your dog occasionally.
 It should be someone trustworthy who you know will do as you ask.

-Leave your name, phone number, and location to the person who you asked for the favor.
-They should call you and notify of changes with your pet or if any power problems occur at the campground while you are away.
+Leave your name, phone number, and location with the person you asked for the favor.
+They should call you to notify you of changes with your pet or if any power problems occur at the campground while you are away.

-If you liked this article, take a look at our other RV how-to guides.
+If you liked this article, look at our other RV how-to guides.